opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~
  |Wavy|

-Creates a simple gradient with a colored 'wavy' pattern in the selected column.The waves colors are definied by setting the RGBA value of the Color and Color 2 parameters.
+Creates a new column/layer containing a simple gradient with a colored 'wavy' pattern.
+The waves colors are definied by setting the RGBA values of the Color 1 and Color 2 parameters.
 The stage of the displacement map image can be controlled by using the Evolution value; by setting the variation of this value between two keys, you set how much the displacement map image changes during the animation.

 .. _gpu_radial_blur: